 - Make sure you question the full set of needs for the person in care

-- Use an electronic system like Nourish to ensure that all of your care plans are easily understood by those involved in care
+- Adopt a digital system like Nourish to ensure that all of your care plans are easily understood by those involved in care

 - Make sure you record an appropriate level of detail in each case

 - Keep your records to factual and truthful information